devopsdc/devopsdc/sponsor_info.md

 DevOps DC does not share contact information of our attendees with our sponsors.
 However, sponsors are more than welcome to ask meeting attendees to share their information.

-Please contact Victoria Guido [vguido@bstonetech.com](mailto:vguido@bstonetech.com) to arrange your sponsorship of DevOps DC!
+Please contact Victoria Guido [vguido@bstonetech.com](mailto:vguido@bstonetech.com) or Peter Burkholder [@pburkholder](https://twitter.com/pburkholder) to arrange your sponsorship of DevOps DC!